metatensor/metatensor/docs/src/reference/python/index.rst

 Python API reference
 ====================

-.. py:currentmodule:: equistore
+.. py:currentmodule:: metatensor

-Most users will find the Python interface to ``equistore`` to be the most convenient to use.
+Most users will find the Python interface to ``metatensor`` to be the most convenient to use.
 This interface is built on top of the C API, and can be :ref:`installed independently <install-python-lib>`.
-The functions and classes provided in ``equistore`` can be grouped as follows:
+The functions and classes provided in ``metatensor`` can be grouped as follows:

 - the three core classes: :py:class:`TensorMap`, :py:class:`TensorBlock`,
   and :py:class:`Labels`;